Ruhr pocket: Casualties

 The 317,000 German soldiers from the Ruhr pocket, and some civilians, were imprisoned in the Rheinwiesenlager (in English, "Rhine meadow camp") near Remagen, a temporary prison enclosure.

 The Americans suffered c.10,000 casualties while reducing the pocket.
 The Ninth Army lost 341 killed, 121 missing and just under 2,000 wounded.
 The First Army lost three times more, which brought the U.S. casualties to 10,000.
 The divisions of III Corps lost 291 killed, 88 missing and 1,356 wounded, while the 8th Division of the XVIII Airborne Corps lost 198 killed, 101 missing and 1,238 wounded.
-Casualty totals for the 15th Army units on the western edge of the pocket are not listed in the official U.S. history.
+Casualty totals for the Fifteenth United States Army units on the western edge of the pocket are not listed in the official U.S. history.

-The Americans liberated hundreds of thousands of hungry, diseased and weakened prisoners-of-war and slave laborers, the former consisting mainly of Red Army soldiers who were very happy at their liberation.
-The liberated slaves also had a tendency to loot and terrorize the German population once released and to clog up the roads in front of the U.S. columns.
+The Americans liberated hundreds of thousands of hungry, diseased, and weakened prisoners-of-war and slave laborers, the former consisting mainly of Red Army soldiers who were very happy at their liberation.
+However, the liberated slaves tended to loot and terrorize the German population once released, and to clog up the roads in front of the U.S. columns.
 The German civilians were incredulous at Germany's defeat.
 The Americans also witnessed the destruction inflicted on Ruhr cities and towns by the Allied bombing campaigns; in many cities the U.S. troops wrested control of there was nothing but rubble, block after block.
 However, most of the German industrial machinery, situated in protected or decentralized locations, had survived the onslaught, unharmed, or required only minor repairs.
 Such equipment was quickly made operational after its capture.